eagle-io/docs/source/topics/nodes/report/index.rst

 ------------
 This documentation is intended as a quick introduction to the reporting feature but will be replaced with comprehensive documentation prior to final release.

-Creating a report source
+Creating a report
 ~~~~~~~~~~~~~~~~~~~~~~~~
-1. Using the ``Create`` menu in the workspaces tree, select ``Source > Report``.
-The Report Source will be selected and the report editor will open with a blank report document.
+1. Using the ``Create`` menu in the workspaces tree, select ``Report``.
+The Report will be selected and the report editor will open with a blank report document.
 2. Click (or drag) a report element from the editor toolbar to insert it.
 3. Drag nodes from the Workspaces tree to quickly insert them into the report template. eg. Drag an image attachment node or chart node to insert as an image in the report.
 4. Remove an element by clicking the ``x`` next to the item in the ``Content`` menu or selecting the element(s) in the editor and pressing the ``delete`` key.